 The first time I saw the words "Interview with the Vampire" was in a bookstore on the street.
 In the evening of July, the sun lightly covered the dark cover, creating a faint sadness, permeating this unreal gorgeousness.
 Hold the smooth side of the book and feel its thickness.
 A creature with long and sunny hair smiles evilly on the cover.
 I opened the book, and the lines flooded me like a tide.
 In this sea of sorrow, I can't breathe.

 In New Orleans in the 28th century, Louis completely lost his life.
 He was stuck in pain and couldn't help himself.
 Lester, a creature belonging to the dark night approached him.
 The temptation of darkness is like a sweet fruit with poison.
 The meaning of eternal life is to die forever.
 After receiving a dark gift from Leicester, Louis became a vampire.

 However, his pain was not relieved by this.
 Longing for human understanding and love, Louis, driven by sin, felt that Lester had brought him into hell.
-Black hair and blue eyes-the fragile part of Louis's character.
+Black hair and blue eyes-the fragile parts of Louis's character.

-He hid his pain in his heart, perceives the world with the sensitivity of the vampire he has been given, knowing that he is in the eternal evil and still angry, and asks: "If eternal life must be sacrificed with tens of thousands of creatures, then tell I have a reason for it to continue."
+He hid his pain in his heart, perceives the world with the sensitivity of the vampire he has been given, knowing that he is in eternal evil and still angry, and asks: "If eternal life must be sacrificed with tens of thousands of creatures, then tell I have a reason for it to continue."
 He was carrying the heavy cross of human nature, searching for a pillar of faith on the long road.